Welcome to today's edition of the Rush 24-7 podcast.

 Or in even worse cases, you're buying some money come back to you.

-Donate enough money to Obama, and some of it might come right back to you that you're allowed to keep and run a company into bankruptcy, then you are out of town before anybody finds out.
+Donate enough money to Obama, and some of it might come right back to you that you're allowed to keep and run a company into bankruptcy, and then you are out of town before anybody finds out.

-That's not about ideas.
+It's not about ideas.

 It's about getting rich without doing much work.